-Remove burlap and plastic sheeting and uniformly blend the concrete with the fresh concrete when resuming placement operations.
+Remove burlap and uniformly blend the concrete with the fresh concrete when resuming placement operations.

-Install a transverse joint as specified in Section 550.04 G.4, "Transverse Construction Joints", if 45 minutes elapses between the placement of successive batches or loads.
+Install a transverse joint as specified in Section 550.04 F.4, "Transverse Construction Joints" if 45 minutes elapses between the placement of successive batches or loads.